pradeepbabar/my_projects/README.md

 - `git rebase <Branch>`: To incorporate changes from <BRANCH> to current BRANCH.

-adding some last end line for branch conflict merge in my_branch section.
+adding some last end line for branch conflict merge in my_branch section. adding 2nd line in end section in my_branch.